Qamar19/Solo-Project/README.md

 # Qamar Solo-Project
-I build the same home page design of Etsy website
+This is a copy of Etsy website landing page.